erikhuizinga/mockk-patterns/junit5/README.md

 ### Example

-Take a look at [ExampleTestSuite](src/test/kotlin/com/github/erikhuizinga/mockk/junit5/example/ExampleTestSuite.kt) for an example to use `MockkExtension` with an extensive description of the involved MockK and JUnit 5 mechanics.
+Take a look at [ExampleTestSuite](src/test/kotlin/com/github/erikhuizinga/mockk/junit5/example/ExampleTestSuite.kt) for an example to use `MockkClearUnmockExtension` with an extensive description of the involved MockK and JUnit 5 mechanics.